qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The **[Advanced]** button in the lower right corner of the dialog allows to set the fields containing rotation and size scale information.
-For convenience, the list in the bottom part of the tab lists the values of all currently selected attributes together, including the symbols that will be rendered.
+For convenience, the list in the center of the menu lists the values of all currently selected attributes together, including the symbols that will be rendered.